Czechs and Czech Culture

 At the time I arrived in the Czech Republic, in 2004; the first generation of Czechs who had been born after the fall of Socialism, or were young children at the time, and had only known that regime as details in history books and memories of older generations were still in school.

-This generation has since entered the workforce and the difference is showing, particularly in aspects of customer service.
+This generation now forms a majority of the workforce and the difference shows, particularly in aspects of customer service.
 I feel this particular generation of Czech to be a very important one as the opportunities they’ve had to interact with a broader range of foreign influences both at home and abroad has given many of them a noticeably different attitude when associating with customers.
 They tend to be a good bit more helpful and approachable than the stereotypical, brusque middle aged shop clerks that many references about the Czech Republic may mention.

 When I go into a shop or restaurant, I always start in Czech.
 If I’m dealing with a younger person, I know there’s a fairly good chance that the answer will come back at me in English whether I like it or not.
-Such situations don’t help my Czech, but as one who remembers the older generation of stereotypical shop clerks, it’s refreshing to experience the changing attitude and I take it as a sign of progress in a society that is increasingly mislabeled as “conservative”.
+Such situations don’t help my Czech, but as one who remembers the older generation of stereotypical shop clerks, it’s refreshing to experience the changing attitude.